longkai/essays/articles/2016/hacking-spotlight/README.md

 Don't worry, you can still give it a try with hints providing in this post.

 ## Pre-requisite
-- A little knowledge about network, i.e. HTTP.
+- A little knowledge about Web, i.e. HTTP.
 - A proxy server lives in the [list][avaiable-list] and a client on your local Mac.

 Actually, it's all about **how to use a proxy application**.